King's Remembrancer: Quit Rents ceremonies

-The third quit rent dates from 1327, and is for £11 in regard to the reserved interest of the Crown for the 'town of Southwark'.
-In that year the City was granted its fourth-oldest Royal Charter to acquire Southwark from Edward III for this annual payment.
+The third quit rent dates from 1327, and is for £11 in regard to the reserved interest of the Crown for the ‘town of Southwark’.
+In that year, the City was granted its fourth-oldest Royal Charter to acquire Southwark from Edward III for this annual payment.
 It was specifically retained by Edward VI in the 1550 charter to the City, which extended its jurisdiction over the outlying parts of Southwark.
-This quit is rendered by the Foreman of the City's Court Leet Jury of the "Town and Borough of Southwark", alias Guildable Manor, which is the area as defined in 1327.
+This quit is rendered by the Foreman of the City’s Court Leet Jury of the ‘Town and Borough of Southwark’, commonly known as the Guildable Manor, which is the area as defined in 1327.
 The continuation of this body is sanctioned under the Administration of Justice Act 1977.
-The ceremony takes place in the Cathedral library, the Glaziers' Hall or London's City Hall.
-This sum is rendered onto the Exchequer Cloth in the form of Crowns (5 shilling pieces, equivalent to 25 new pence), which remain legal tender.
-The Remembrancer pronounces "Good service" and this is witnessed by the Clerk of the City's Chamberlain's Court and the manor jurors to note that the payment has been made.
+In recent years, the ceremony has taken place at the guild church of the Guildable Manor, St George the Martyr in Southwark, and latterly at St Mary Magdalen in Bermondsey.
+The sum of £11 is rendered onto the Exchequer Cloth in the form of crowns (five-shilling pieces, equivalent to 25 new pence), which remain legal tender.
+The assembly counts aloud as each quit of £1 (i.e., each stack of four crowns) is laid upon the table by the Foreman of the Town and Borough of Southwark.
+Once all have been counted out, the Foreman proclaims “I quit the rent thus!”
+The Remembrancer then re-counts the coinage, before pronouncing “Good service”.
+The ceremony is witnessed by the Clerk of the City’s Chamberlain’s Court and the manor jurors to note that the payment has been made.
+As with the other Quit Rents, the crowns are returned.